View our EdD Early Childhood specialization completion requirements

 Never filled out a FAFSA?
 The first step is getting your FSA ID and gathering the documents you’ll need.
 The FSA ID is your access to your Federal Student Aid account which you will use along with your Walden myFinAid account for managing your federal financial aid.

 Description: Walden’s school code is 025042.
-Use the IRS Data Retrieval Tool.
+Use the IRS Data Retrieval Tool when completing the 2023-2024 FAFSA.
 We’ll receive your FAFSA a few days after it’s completed.

 Once we receive your FAFSA information, you may begin using Walden’s myFinAid portal to monitor the status of your financial aid information.
-We’ll notify you by e-mail if your Student Aid Report requires you to submit additional information to us through your myFinAid portal.
+We’ll notify you by e-mail if you are required to submit additional information to us through your myFinAid portal.

 Respond to Your Aid Offer